 Fred Trotter is a healthcare data journalist and author.
-He is a founder of CareSet Systems, a technical blogger for O’Reilly Radar, and co-author of the first Health IT O’Reilly book Hacking Healthcare.
+He is a founder of CareSet Systems, which is the first organization to commercialize Medicare data and co-author of the first Health IT O’Reilly book Hacking Healthcare.
 Fred Trotter won the 2016 healthcare data liberator award for his work opening significant healthcare data sets.

 In recognition of his role within the Open Source Health Informatics community, Trotter was the only Open Source representative invited by the NCVHS to testify on the definition of ‘meaningful use’ under ARRA.
 Trotter also represented the Open Source EHR community in negotiations with CCHIT, a leading EHR certification body.
 He currently serves on the Consumer Technology Workgroup for the Health IT standards committee which advises the Office of the National Coordinator for Health IT.